silveredgold/beta-censoring/docs/content/configuration.md

     │  ch_sticker3.png
 ```

+#### Default Store

+Beta Censoring looks for a default store at the `stickers/` path from the server folder.
+That is, if there's a folder called `stickers` in the same place as `BetaCensor.Server.exe`, Beta Censoring will automatically load any subfolders in that folder as categories of stickers.

+#### Configuration

-You could add this store to your configuration like below, and it would make a `Professional` and `Chastity` category available.
+You can also add sticker stores to your configuration like below, and it would make a `Professional` and `Chastity` category available.

 <CodeGroup>
   <CodeGroupItem title="YAML" active>